 Experiment 2A used the same materials as the previous set of experiments with the following modification.
 All mediated pairs were replaced with double-mediated pairs, in which the cue and target were indirectly linked through two concepts.
 These pairs were created by taking the mediated associates in used in Experiment 1A and replacing each target with the target’s strongest forward associate (assessed via FAS; Nelson et al., 2004) that was not also a direct associate of the cue or the first mediator (e.g., the mediated pair beach – box, becomes beach – square.
 In this example the associative pathway is beach – sand – box – square.
 The words sand and box are mediators, and the new target square is not a direct associate of either beach or sand; i.e., the FAS between beach and square is 0).
 Thus, like the single-mediated pairs used in Experiments 1A/1B, items in double-mediated pairs do not share a direct relation but are indirectly related through associated mediators (see Table A3).
 All other aspects of Experiment 2A were consistent with the previous experiments, and Experiment 2A followed the same general procedure.
 The experiment took approximately 30 minutes to complete.

-To determine whether participants would view double-mediated pairs as unrelated at encoding, we conducted a pilot study (n = 40) where a separate group of participants recruited from Prolific rated the relatedness of all double-mediated, forward, and unrelated pairs used in Experiment 2A.
-For each pair, this group of participants completed a Judgment of Associative Memory task (JAM; Maki, 2007; Valentine & Buchanan, 2013), in which they rated the probability that a word pair’s target would be the first response to the cue.
-Responses were framed as the number of individuals out of 100 who would respond to the cue with the paired target, with higher JAMs indicating a greater degree of perceived relatedness.
-Overall, forward pairs received the highest JAMs (74.81), followed by double-mediated pairs (22.22), and unrelated pairs (18.67).
-Importantly, JAMs did not significantly differ between double-mediated and unrelated pairs (t < 1, p = .34, pBIC = .003), suggesting that participants perceived double-mediated and unrelated pairs as being indistinguishable at encoding.
+To determine whether participants would view double-mediated pairs as unrelated at encoding, we conducted an additional norming study (n = 39) in which a new group of participants recruited from Prolific provided JAMs for all double-mediated, forward, and unrelated pairs used in Experiment 2A.
+Overall, forward pairs received the highest JAMs (74.76), followed by double-mediated pairs (20.92), and unrelated pairs (16.94).
+Importantly, JAMs did not differ between double-mediated and unrelated pairs (t < 1, p = .30, pBIC = .82), suggesting that participants perceived double-mediated and unrelated pairs as being indistinguishable at encoding.

 Experiment 2B: Backward Double-Mediated Pairs